codesandbox/docs/packages/projects-docs/pages/learn/sandboxes/editors.md

 - Search inside your project
 - Interact with source control

-You can change the sidebar view using the icons in the top.
+You can change the sidebar view using the icons at the top.

 <Callout emoji="⭑">
-    You can drag and drop elements and shift or command click to select multiple itens in the lists.
+    You can drag and drop elements and shift or command click to select multiple items in the lists.
 </Callout>

 ### Code Editor